 Without bookmarks uploading the PDF to the CEU ETD database is not possible!

 - Use Heading styles in the Word document to format chapter titles and subtitles.

 - Convert the file into a bookmarked PDF.

 The GIF files are here for a quick overview: 1.)
 Word to PDF conversion steps; 2.)
 Checking the bookmarks in PDF.

 Note, the GIFS show the process on a PC.
 On Mac it's different.
-In further chapters you find the step by step instructions with printscreens about PDF conversion and applying Heading styles in the Word document both for PC and Mac.
+In further chapters of this tutorial you find the step by step instructions with printscreens about PDF conversion and applying Heading styles in the Word document both for PC and Mac.